awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

      --db-cluster-identifier db_cluster_id ^
      --db-instance-class instance_class ^
      --db-instance-identifier db_instance_id ^
-     --engine { aurora | aurora-mysql | aurora-postgresql } ^
+     --engine { aurora | aurora-mysql } ^
+     --engine-mode global # Required for --engine-version 5.6.10a only ^
      --engine-version version ^
      --region primary_region
    ```

-    You don't need to include the `--master-username` and `--master-user-password` parameters, because those values are taken from the primary DB cluster\.

-    To learn more about additional options, see `[create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)`\.

-1. Check that the primary cluster of the Aurora global database has become available to use by using the AWS CLI `[describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html)` command, as shown in the following example\.
+   For the `--db-instance-class`, you can use only those from `db.r4` and `db.r5` classes, such as `db.r4.large`\.
+For more complete information, see [DB instance classes](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html#Concepts.DBInstanceClass.Types)\.

+   This command may take some time to complete\.
+Check the status to see if the Aurora DB instance is available before continuing\.

    ```
-   aws rds describe-db-clusters --db-cluster-identifier sample-global-cluster
+   aws rds describe-db-clusters --db-cluster-identifier sample_secondary_db_cluster
    ```

-1. When the `describe-db-clusters` results show a status of `available`, create the primary instance for the primary cluster so that replication can begin\.
-To do so, use the AWS CLI `[create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)` command as shown in the following example\.
+   When the command returns a status of "available," you can create another Aurora DB instance for your primary DB cluster\.
+This is the reader instance \(the Aurora Replica\) for the Aurora DB cluster\.

+1. To create another Aurora DB instance for the cluster, use the `[create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)` CLI command:

    For Linux, macOS, or Unix:

    ```
    aws rds create-db-instance \
-     --db-cluster-identifier sample-global-cluster \
+     --db-cluster-identifier sample_secondary_db_cluster \
      --db-instance-class instance_class \
-     --db-instance-identifier sample-replica-instance \
+     --db-instance-identifier  sample_replica_db \
      --engine aurora
    ```